bdist_wheeldistutils command was added to build a Connector/Python wheel package.

 The ROLLBACK TO identifier command reverts the state of the transaction back to what was when executed the command SAVEPOINT identifier.

 Names passed to these functions are checked to make sure that the name is not null or an empty string.
 Names such as '', "", ``, and so on, are not allowed even though they are allowed by the server.
-For more information, see SAVEPOINT, ROLLBACK TO SAVEPOINT, and RELEASE SAVEPOINT Syntax.
+For more information, see SAVEPOINT, ROLLBACK TO SAVEPOINT, and RELEASE SAVEPOINT Statements.